Afropolitanism and the Novel

 The place of the novel as a literary form in Africa is contested.
 Its colonial origins and its unaffordability for most Africans make it a bad fit for the continent, yet it was also central to the creation of most postcolonial African national literary canons.
 These bipolar traditions remain unresolved in recent debates about Afropolitanism and the novel in Africa today.

-This book extends this debate, arguing that Africa’s ‘de-realization’ in global representation and the global economy is reflected in the African novel becoming dominated by Afropolitan, rather than African, aesthetics, styles and forms.
-Drawing on a close reading a variety of major African novels of the 2000s, the volume traces the tensions between the novel’s complicity with and resistance to such de-realization.
+This book extends this debate, arguing that Africa’s ‘de-realization’ in global representation and the global economy is reflected in the African novel becoming dominated by Afropolitan, rather than African, aesthetics, styles, and forms.
+Drawing on close readings of a variety of major African novels of the 2000s, the volume traces the tensions between the novel’s complicity with and resistance to such de-realization.
 The book argues that current trends and experiments in African non-realist genres, such as science fiction, magical and animist realism, Afro-futurism, and speculative environmentalism, are the result of a preoccupation with such de-realization.

 Introduction: De-realization and the African Novel Part I: Afropolitanism and Literary Legitimacy 1.
 De-realizing Literary Form and Style Part II: De-Realization and the Aesthetics of Irrealism 2.
 Dissociation and Africa in the World 3.
 Street Lives and the Limits of Hustling 4.
 Detective Fictions in Submerged and Suspended Landscapes 5.
 Mutants and Contaminants in Afro-Futurist Irrealism Conclusion: Towards a Sustainable African Literary Future